BlankCanvasStudio/bashparser/README.md

     - Returns: list of nodes
 - find_and_replace_variables(nodes: list/bashlex.ast.node, var_list (optional): This function finds and replaces all the variables in the list.
 If the list contains variable assignments as well, the var_list will be updated to reflect this and replacements will also include these new values.
 The function assumes the code is executing in the list's order.
 So if an assignment happens after the reference, the reference will NOT be given the assigned value.
     - Takes: list of nodes or single node object and optionally a variable dictionary
+    - Returns: a list of node objects will all possible variable replacements

 - node_level_regex(node: bashlex.ast.node, regex:r"str"): This traverse every node in the ast and checks if part of the word matches the regex.
 If it does, the matching regex is added to a list, which is returned.
     - Takes: node and regex to find